-Quite simple, for rock bands the “gemba” is the recording studio.
-For Formula 1 teams the “gemba” is wherever the car is.
-For manufacturers it’s the factory floor and so on.
+Quite simply, for rock bands, the “Gemba” is the recording studio.
+For Formula 1 teams, the “Gemba” is wherever the car is.
+For manufacturers, it’s the factory floor and so on.
 In other words, it is where the real work happens, so you can observe and analyze it.

 There are 3 important elements of this lean manufacturing tool:

-- Ask why.
-The main objective of a Gemba walk is to explore the value stream in details and locate its problematic parts through active communication.
-The good leader is always eager to listen rather than talk.
+Ask why.
+A Gemba walk's main objective is to explore the value stream in detail and locate its problematic parts through active communication.
+A good leader is always eager to listen rather than talk.
 Here is why you may use different techniques such as 5 whys in order to identify problematic parts of the process.

-- Respect the people.
-Have in mind that a Gemba walk is not a “boss walk”.
+Respect people.
+Keep in mind that a Gemba walk is not a “boss walk”.
 Pointing fingers and blaming people is exactly what you don’t have to do.
 You are not there to judge and review results.
 You are there to collaborate with the team and find problems together.
 Try to focus on finding the weak spots of the process, not of the people.

 7 Steps to Follow When You Go to Gemba